-Depending on the needs of your document you can either add or remove the hyperlinks as necessary.
+Depending on the needs of your document, you can either add or remove the hyperlinks as necessary.

-Word’s Context Menu Options
+Remove Hyperlinks using Word’s Context Menu Options

-Alternatively, you can right-click a link and select Edit Hyperlink.
-That opens the window shown directly below.
+Alternatively, you can right-click a link and select “Edit Hyperlink.”
+That option opens the window shown directly below.
 Press the Remove Link button on that window and click OK.

-Remove All Hyperlinks With Hotkeys
+Remove All MS Word Hyperlinks using Hotkeys

 Windows users can use these hotkeys:

-First, press the Ctrl + A hotkey to select all the text in the document.
-Then press the Ctrl + Shift + F9 hotkey to remove all the links.
+- Press the “Ctrl + A” hotkey to select all the text in the document.

 Mac users can use these hotkeys: